BrownandCaldwell-Public/WIPTools/README.md

 There are 2 tools that for performance can be compiled to C as .pyd files using Cython:
 - AttributeExtract.pyx
 - bmpFlowModFast.pyx

 To recompile these, cython and a C compiler must be installed.
 There is a batch file (compile.bat) to act as a makefile to run Cython and make the .pyd files from them.

 ## Running
 There are a large number of inputs and outputs for some of the tools, therefore it is simplest to place them in a new model builder specific for a project.
-This way outputs from one tool can be linked as inputs for multiple other tools, and the geoporcessing lineage is graphically documented.
+This way outputs from one tool can be linked as inputs for multiple other tools, and the geoprocessing lineage is graphically documented.
 The model should make use the the following geoprocessing environment variables for consistency across all mdoels:
 - workspace
 - processing extents
 - cell size